 [0:00:23.4] MN: We’re going to talk about different superpowers that a senior engineer have, we’ll try and dive through and see if we can find your superpower and share are there super abilities with the world, I guess.

-[0:00:35.1] DA: Yeah, I feel like becoming a senior engineer is a slow process and you don’t really realize that it’s happening until you look back and you're like, “That was my origin story, that’s how I became a superhuman, it was that radioactive ooze that got on to my keyboard or in my coffee.”
-Yeah, when did you become a senior engineer?
+[0:00:35.1] DA: Yeah, I feel like becoming a senior engineer is a slow process and you don’t really realize that it’s happening until you look back and you're like, “Oh, that was my origin story, that’s how I became a superhuman.
+It was that radioactive ooze that got onto my keyboard or in my coffee.”
+But, yeah, when did you become a senior engineer?

 [0:01:52.5] DA: Just straight backflip.

-[0:01:53.9] MN: Yeah, straight back flip.
-I knew I was senior engineer, you know they had asked and estimated, “How long would this take roughly?
+[0:01:53.9] MN: Yeah, straight backflip.
+I knew I was senior engineer, you know they had asked and estimated, “How long would this take, roughly?
 If we all had to kind of figure out the timing of this?”
-My answer was, “It depends.”
-It depends and I never knew that –
+And my answer was, “It depends.”
+It depends!
+It depends!
+And I never knew that –

 [0:02:14.4] DA: Not as a joke but like from the bottom of your heart, you’re like –